omise/omise-flask-example/README.md

 The `amount` and `currency` are retrieved from the session cart and the configured `STORE_CURRENCY`, respectively.

 Optionally, we are adding several parameters, `ip`, `description`, and `return_uri`, all of which are technically optional, but highly recommended.

-`ip` and `description` hold the customer IP and a description of the cart contents to help in Omise's automated fraud analysis.
+* `ip` and `description` hold the customer IP and a description of the cart contents to help in Omise's automated fraud analysis.
-Most payment methods require a redirection to an authorization service, `return_uri` holds the URI to which the customer must be redirected after authorization.
+* Since most payment methods require a redirection to an authorization service, provide `return_uri` which is the URI to which the customer must be redirected after authorization.

-We are also passing a [custom metadata parameter](https://www.omise.co/store-your-data-on-omise-with-the-metadata-api).
+* We are also passing a [custom metadata parameter](https://www.omise.co/store-your-data-on-omise-with-the-metadata-api).
 This object can be any shape, and I am using it to log the app that made this charge ("Omise Flask"), the current cart contents, and the `order_id` I generated above.

 After creating a charge, the result is passed to a processing function (`process`) which will decide what to do next.